balfieri/aws/README.md

 Normally you'll just pick the most recent one:</p>
 <pre>
 linux2_images                           # defaults to x86_64 for t3 instances, etc.
-linux2_images -arch arm64               # for t4g instances, c7g instances, etc.
+linux2_images -arch arm64               # for Graviton arm64 t4g/c7g/c8g instances, etc.
 </pre>

 <p>If you just want to get the most recent one from Amazon, use this:</p>